kelly-pritts/Hubspot-Challenge/README.md

-# Hubspot-Challenge

-HubSpot Project
+# HubSpot Project
-You're in charge of implementing a new inbox view.
+You are in charge of implementing a new inbox view.
 You're given a set of data that consists of your userId, a list of users that you have communicated with and a list of messages between you and those users.
 From this data, we need to generate a list of conversations for your user.

-You can get the raw inbox data by making an HTTP GET request to the dataset API at
+You can get the raw inbox data by making an HTTP GET request to the dataset API at https://candidate.hubteam.com/candidateTest/v3/problem/dataset?userKey=984349804cd8bd48b2f5aebc8539

-https://candidate.hubteam.com/candidateTest/v3/problem/dataset?userKey=984349804cd8bd48b2f5aebc8539
 The data set looks like this:
 {
     "messages": [
         {